 Why use a bleach bath?

-Bleach - sodium hypochlorite baths decrease bacteria (bugs) on the skin.
+Bleach -sodium hypochlorite baths decrease bacteria (bugs) on the skin.
 This can help improve active eczema and prevent skin infection.
-Once diluted in bath water it is similar to a swimming pool with chlorine.

 When should I use it?

-When the skin is red and itchy or infected (active eczema).
-Some cracked eczema skin will sting when having a bath, adding bleach won't make this worse.
+When the skin is dry, red, and itchy or infected (active eczema).

 How often?
 Twice a week.
 See your doctor or nurse if skin is irritated by the bath, or if infection occurs.
-Wash the whole body and face.

 What sort of bleach should I use?
 Bleach is sold as household cleaner.
 Choose one that is plain and has no added fragrance or detergent.
 They come in different strengths - see below.
-Bleach gets weaker over time so you may need to replace with a fresh bottle.
+Bleach gets weaker over time so you may need to replace with a fresh bottle